Overview

 SUNDAY 8 June 2025

-Side event: World Health Organisation Early Career Researcher Welcome Reception
+Side event: World Health Organisation Early Career Researcher Welcome and Networking with established colleagues

 Sunday 8 June 2025: 5-7pm